-All election participants must keep records for 5 years.
-This is required to demonstrate compliance in relation to all electoral expenditure, disclosure, and dedicated campaign bank account requirements.

-See Fact Sheet 8 for record keeping requirements.
+All agents must keep records for 5 years.
+This is required to demonstrate compliance in relation to all electoral expenditure cap, disclosure, and dedicated campaign bank account requirements.
+See Fact sheet 8 - Record keeping information for further details.

 The ECQ is responsible for administering and enforcing the LGEA which includes penalties for election participants who breach their disclosure obligations.